rheslip/Piko-33/README.md

 Right pot is master volume - same as Pikocore.

+Button combinations:

+Hold the top left button and press the top right button to mute/unmute the current track

 Written with Arduino 2.1 with Pico Arduino RP2040 board support package installed.
 See https://arduino-pico.readthedocs.io/en/latest/

 See the tutorial video on Pikobeats (my other firmware for the Pikocore) and notes in the code for instructions on how to change the sample set.
 A couple of sample UF2 binaries are provided in the build directory which can be installed as per the Pikocore instructions.

-First version Oct 30 2023
+First released version Nov 1 2023